neetika3010/DeepLearning_RNN_QuestionAnsweringSystem/README.md

 4. Model: Defines an RNN model in PyTorch
 5. training:Trains the model using the dataset

+## Future Improvements:

+1.To add evaluation metrics (accuracy, F1, etc.)
+2.To add LSTM/GRU-based model alternatives
+3.Use pre-trained embeddings like GloVe
+4.Implement an inference pipeline for testing new questions 5.Deploy using a Flask or FastAPI interface

 ## How to run the project: